Honghan/Diabetes-HDR-Tutorial/README.md

 Change the path before the colon to your working directory.
 - Run the compose file by:

-`docker-compose -f docker-compose.yml up`
+`docker-compose up -d --build`
 - Open the browser and open `http://localhost:8899`.
-Copy the token from the terminal.
+The token is `tutorial`.
 Then you should be able to open the jupyter notebooks in the folder *notebooks*.
 Now you should be able to go through the R files by running each code cell. *Please note you need to install the packages before loading them.*
 - To close the containers and remove the network, stop the compose by:

-`docker-compose -f docker-compose.yml down`
+`docker-compose down`

 ### Optional: don't wanna install those R packages everytime?
 You can save a Docker image after installing the packages by: